woduda/php-docker-example/README.md

 1. You must have docked installed on your machine.
 2. Clone this repo.
-3. Change directory to project folder.
+3. Change directory to `docker` subfolder.
 4. Run docker compose: `docker compose up -d`
 5. Navigate to `http://localhost` in your web browser.